mmurdoch/arduinounit/README.md

 Test summary: 1 passed, 1 failed, and 0 skipped, out of 2 test(s).
 ```

 The following asserts are supported.
-Footnotes are optional messages [see the Footnote section]
+Footnotes are optional.

 | Assertion | Description |
 | --- | --- |